vEnhance/web.evanchen.cc/input/napkin.md

 **Download the [most recent draft of Napkin][recent].**

-You can also download individual chapters below.
+You can also see [all generated files][all], including a folder with each individual part.

 ## {{ hl("status", "Project Status") }}